AshhabQuddusi/JobNest/README.md

 # JobNest — AI-Powered Recruitment Platform

-> JobNest is a full-stack AI-powered recruitment platform built with Flask and MySQL that intelligently ranks job applicants using TF-IDF and cosine similarity-based resume-job matching.
+JobNest is a full-stack, AI-powered recruitment platform built with Flask and MySQL that intelligently ranks job applicants using TF-IDF and cosine-similarity-based resume-job matching.

 ---